smy1/swlab/README.md

 # Edit videos in bulk using Python
-This repo contains codes that I wrote to automatise video-editing tasks for projects that I lead as a postdoc in CBDL-Lab (09.2023 - 12.2025).
+This repo contains codes that I wrote to automatise video-editing tasks for CBDL-Lab (when I was a postdoc there, 09.2023 - 12.2025).
 Most of my video-editing scripts are compiled into a module called [editvid.py](./editvid.py).
 This module should be downloaded and stored in the same folder as where we will be running our code.

 All my scripts use MoviePy (a Python reference tool) to edit videos in bulk, allowing the video-editing task to be automatised.
 Arguments can be provided to the functions in two ways, either by loading an excel file (see [examples below](#examples)) or by manually entering the arguments (see the [examples.py](./examples.py) script).